I’m ‘feuach’ o mha fit tae hunker-bane, deef – gless-ee’d an stumpy.

 hunker-bane: thigh-bone.

-I’m ‘light’ from foot to thigh-bone, I’m deaf – glass-eyed and stumpy.
+I’m ‘light’ of my foot to thigh-bone, I’m deaf, glass-eyed and stumpy.

-No mountain, elevation or incline will stop, or make us to desist – however rough.
+No mountain, height, ditch or slope will stop, or cause us to desist, however lumpy.

-We are all together, entangled, my go-cart and I – never grumpy.
+We are away together, entangled all, my go-cart and I – never grumpy.

 ˈhʌŋkərˈben